dpc10ster/RJafroc/cran-comments.md

 ### OSX "x86_64-apple-darwin15.6.0", "R version 3.6.1 (2019-07-05)" ###
 * R CMD check ran with 0 errors, warnings or notes
 ### Windows portability was tested on win-builder.r-project.org ###
-* Both release and development versions of R generated 1 Note, which was expected, stating that this was a new submission, and that the previous one had been archived.
+* Both release and development versions of R generated 1 Note, which was expected, stating that this was a new submission, and that the previous submission had been archived.
 * The old-release version generated an additional note stating that the installed size is 6.2Mb, and two sub-directories of 1Mb or more: were identified (doc: 2.1Mb and libs: 1.7Mb).
 * _We have taken care to minimize file size by compressing all image files used in the vignettes_.